 private equity funds.
 The final text, though, excluded the mentioned disposition.

 - In accordance with the Ordinance MJ/MF issued on 30 May 2012.

-- Please note that this number may vary, since certain corporate structures that may involve private equity firms are protected by confidentiality before CADE.
+- This number may vary, since certain corporate structures that may involve private equity firms are protected by CADE confidentiality rules.